Content warning, highlight the hidden text between the lines:

 Alicia needed a release valve.
 "Did I do anything right?"

-"I didn't see you trip coming down the ramp," remarked the trainer, hitting play on the remote.
+"I didn't see you trip coming down the ramp," Sabrina remarked and hit play on the remote.
 The opening bell rang, and the two competitors stepped out of the corner.
+Pause.
 "Nope.
-Can you tell me what you did wrong?" asked the former champion, eyes still on the TV.
+Can you tell me what you did wrong?" asked the trainer, eyes still on the TV.
 Silence.
 "Great answer, yes, thank you: you're letting her dictate the range because you aren't closing the distance against a faster opponent.
 Let's continue."
-Sabrina hit play.
-The competitors circled each other, Kunoichi the notably faster of the two.
-The larger woman took a step forward, froze in place, and looked a little blurry.
-"Mistake."
-There was that pause button again.
-"What did you do wrong?"

 That was enough.
 Alicia growled back, "Listened to you."